Raicuparta/ditching-facebook-friends-with-js/README.md

 }
 ```

-So now we have what we need to properly render our results in a React component.
+So now we have what we need to properly render our results: